 Renaming user accounts

-cd c:\Program Files\PaperCut NG\server\bin\win server-command rename-user “<old_username>” “<new_username>”
+cd c:\Program Files\PaperCut NG\server\bin\win

 - Note: Take care to make sure the old and new names are typed correctly.
 If either of the usernames contains a space, you will be required to include quotation marks to differentiate the two names.
 For example:

 Advanced network/system administrators may wish to use server-command directly in a

 rename-user script or batch file.
 For example, this single script would rename the user in AD, PaperCut, email system, home drive names, and any other database/system around the organization all in one go.